TLRKiliann/reactenv/todo-app/README.md

 ## TodoList.js

+map() to define todo for Todo.js

 ## Todo.js

-definition of "todo.id"
+definition of "todo.id" to reuse in "App.js" with "delete" button and with checked of checkbox.

-input checkbox
+input type checkbox

-button delete one element from the liste
+button delete one element from the list.